krishaamer/green-filter-research/research/literature/sustainability.md

 Clean air is a requirement.

-#### Disasters and Extreme Weather {#disasters-and-extreme-weather}
+#### Climate Change Disasters {#climate-change-disasters}

-Large ones that get international news coverage:
+Environmental activists have been calling attention to global warming for decades, yet the world has been slow to act (McKibben, 1989).

+Global warming increases the risk of disasters and extreme weather events.
+As extreme temperatures are increasingly commonplace, there’s increased risk of wildfires (Volkova, Roxburgh and Weston, 2021).
+Summers of 2022 and 2023 were the hottest on record so far, with extreme heat waves recorded in places around the world (Douglas, 2023; Falconer, 2023; National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce, 2023; NOAA National Centers for Environmental Information, 2023; Serrano-Notivoli et al., 2023; Venturelli et al., 2023).
+As temperatures rise, certain cities may become uninhabitable for humans CBC Radio (2021).
+The summer of 2023 saw extensive wildfires in Spain, Canada, and elsewhere; rapidly moving fires destroyed the whole city of Lāhainā in Hawaii \[CITE\].
+The part of Earth where the *human climate niche* is becoming smaller (McKibben, 2023).
+Some parts of South America have seen summer heat in the winter, with heatwaves with temperatures as high as 38 degrees (Livingston, 2023).

+Climate-related disasters can spur action as extreme weather becomes visible to everyone.
+After large floods in South Korea in July 2023 with many victims, president Joon promised to begin taking global warming seriously and steer the country towards climate action Web (2023); AFP (2023); Al Jazeera (2023).
+South Korea has a partnership with the European Union European Commission (2023a).

+The fossil energy production that’s a large part of global CO2 emissions has caused several high-profile pollution events.
+Large ones that got international news coverage include Exxon Valdez and Deepwater Horizon.

--   Chernobyl
+-   Chernobyl and Fukushima
--   Exxon Valdez
--   Deepwater Horizon
 -   the Great Pacific Garbage Patch
--   Fukushima
--   Volkova, Roxburgh and Weston (2021) increased risk of wildfires due to climate change.
+-   Lenton et al. (2023) quantifying human cost of global warming.
--   Martinez-Alier, Joan (2021) and Martinez-Alier, J., Neyra and Rincón (2022) as well as Scheidel et al. (2020) cover how EJAtlas tracks environmental justice cases around the world.
-Dispues in Eerola (2022).
+-   EJAtlas tracks environmental justice cases around the world Scheidel et al. (2020).
+-   Disputes in Eerola (2022).

 #### Carbon Accounting {#carbon-accounting}

+-   Watershed

--   The legislation has created an industry of CO2 accounting with many companies like Greenly, Sustaxo, etc.
+-   The legislation has created an industry of CO<sub>2</sub> accounting with many companies like Greenly, Sustaxo, etc.

 -   Quatrini (2021) sustainability assessments are complex and may give flawed results.

--   Nonetheles, CO2 emission reduction has the added positive effect of boosting corporate morale (Cao, Li and Hasan, 2023).
+-   Nonetheles, CO<sub>2</sub> emission reduction has the added positive effect of boosting corporate morale (Cao, Li and Hasan, 2023).

 ### Agroforestry & Permaculture {#agroforestry-permaculture}